Classic Chicken Cacciatore

 • Transfer the chicken to a rimmed baking sheet, or platter, and set aside.

-• In the same skillet, add the onions and cook until they have softened, about 5 minutes.
+• In the same skillet, add the onions and cook until they have softened, about 5 to 7 minutes.

 • Add garlic and mushrooms and cook over medium-high heat, until the mushrooms are releasing their liquid and becoming slightly browned on the edges.

-• Pour in the white wine and simmer until almost all of the liquid is gone, about another 5 minutes.
+• Pour in the white wine and bring to a boil.
+Lower the heat and simmer for about 5 minutes.

-• Nestle the chicken pieces along with any accumulated juices into the simmering sauce and then nestle in the bay leaves and thyme (hold off on the rosemary).
+• Nestle the chicken pieces along with any accumulated juices into the simmering sauce and then nestle in the bay leaves, thyme, and rosemary.

 • Plate chicken pieces with sauce poured over the top.